Are you ready to learn the best way to consolidate credit card debt?

 That’s right, gone!

-There’s always a chance that the debt could end up in another debt collection company’s hands, and now you have a new debt collection company calling you for payment.
-However, when enrolled on a debt validation program the debt relief company follows up with the new collection agency making sure they stop collection on the debt right away, by providing them proof that this debt was already invalidated.
+There’s always a chance that the debt could end up in another debt collection company’s hands, and now you have a new debt-collection company calling you for payment.
+However, when enrolled in a debt validation program, the debt relief company follows up with the latest collection agency making sure they stop collection on the debt right away by providing them proof that this debt was already invalidated.

-After a debt is invalidated on a debt validation program, the next stage is credit restoration.
-The credit restoration will start disputing derogatory marks that are remaining on your credit and will even issue you an installment loan that is used for the sole purpose of helping you to re-establish new credit.
+After a debt gets invalidated on a debt validation program, the next stage is credit restoration.
+The credit restoration will start disputing derogatory marks that are remaining on a person’s credit and could even help a person get a line of credit on their credit report to help them produce positive payment history.

 Eventually, the debt will expire past its statute of limitations.
 Learn about your state’s statute of limitations.

 Is consolidating credit cards bad for your credit?